-- 1. All NGD generic training courses of level 4 and 3 (for ANOITs) or PI (for SSITs) as required by the initial and progression training programs.
+- 1) All NGD generic training courses of level 4 and 3 (for ANOIT's) or PI (for SSIT's), as required by the initial and progression training programs.

-- 2. The following NGD generic training courses of level 2 which are a part of the conventional general authorization training and should be scheduled before this course:
+- 2. Concepts from the following NGD generic training courses of level 2, which are a part of the general authorization training, will be used throughout this course:

-- 222 Mechanics;

-- 223 Fluid Mechanics;
+- 223 Fluid Mechanics,

-- 224 Chemistry;
+- 224 Chemistry,

-- 225 Heat and Thermodynamics;
+- 225 Heat and Thermodynamics,

+- 227 Nuclear Theory.

-- 228 Materials;
+- 228 Materials Science.

-- 230.1 Mechanical Equipment;

-- 236 Instrumentation and Control.